-The IRS Data Retrieval Tool (IRS DRT) is a feature of the FAFSA that allows students and parents to access the IRS tax return information needed to complete the FAFSA.
+The IRS Data Retrieval Tool (IRS DRT) is a feature of the FAFSA that allows students and parents to access the IRS tax return information needed to complete the FAFSA questions.
 Student and parents may transfer the data directly into their FAFSA.
 If you are eligible to use the IRS DRT, we highly recommend using the tool for several reasons:

 - 1. EASY: Transfer information with the click of a button. - 2.
 FAST: Instantly retrieve your information. - 3.
 ACCURATE: Correctly fill in your information. - 4.
-TIME: Using the DRT will reduce the information requested by the college. - If you do not use the IRS Data Retrieval Tool to provide tax information and are selected for verification of income, you must provide a copy of your tax return transcript or your parents' tax return transcript directly from the IRS office.
-The tax return transcript can be ordered online at www.irs.gov.
+TIME: Using the DRT will reduce the information requested by the college. - If you do not use the IRS DRT to provide tax information and are selected for verification of income, you may be asked to provide a copy of your signed 1040 tax return and schedules.